hatredholder/Ozon-Checker/README.md

 Add a discounted items list page/modal; ✓ Done (07.03.22)

-Change delete functionality logic so it uses a modal instead of opening another page;
+Change delete functionality logic so it uses a modal instead of opening another page; ✓ Done (08.03.22)

-Add cancel functionality to delete;
+Add cancel functionality to delete; ✓ Done (08.03.22)

 # Preview: